Edward A. Vance, FAIA

-Edward A. Vance, FAIA is a distinguished architect with a reputation for design excellence.
-With over 35 years of experience, his practice has served his clients, the community and the profession of architecture.
+Edward A. Vance, FAIA, is a distinguished architect with a reputation for design excellence.
+Since 1980 Mr. Vance has gained invaluable experience in the profession, benefitting his practice, clients, the community, and the architecture profession.
 Mr. Vance is licensed in seven states and is NCARB certified.
 His work has transcended architecture in the commercial, healthcare, and hospitality market sectors throughout the region.
 Mr. Vance’s work has led to numerous design awards and significant commissions.

 2019, Chancellor, AIA College of Fellows

 2006, AIA Nevada Silver Medal